auxon/bonsai/composition.md

-# Composing Multiple Blockchains in Abacus
+# Composing Multiple Blockchains in Bonsai

 Abacus provides the functionality to create individual `Blockchain<T>` instances for various cryptocurrencies.
 Additionally, Abacus enables the composition of these blockchains into a single, cohesive data stream.
 This document outlines the process of composing multiple blockchains and the subsequent handling of their data.